Skip to main content

 • Finasteride is given by mouth and is used off-label to treat benign prostatic hypertrophy (enlarged prostate) in intact male dogs, and may also be used for adrenal problems in ferrets.
 Give as directed.
 Side effects are uncommon.
 Do not use it in sexually developing animals or in females, including pregnant or nursing females.
 If a negative reaction occurs, please call your veterinarian.

-• Azithromycin is given by mouth or injection and is used on and off-label to treat a variety of infections.
+• Fluralaner is given by mouth or applied topically and is used to treat flea and tick infestations, and also off-label to treat certain types of mange and mites.
 Give as directed.
-Common side effects include stomach upset.
-Do not use in pets that are sensitive to macrolide antibiotics.
-If a negative reaction occurs, please call your veterinary office.
+Side effects are uncommon but may include stomach upset or neurologic symptoms.
+Do not use in pets with a history of seizures.
+If a negative reaction occurs, please call the veterinary office.

-• Deslorelin is injected under the skin or into the muscle and is used on and off-label in horses, ferrets, and dogs to treat reproductive and adrenal conditions (off-label use in the U.S. is prohibited).
+• Leuprolide is given by injection and is used off label in ferrets and birds to treat reproductive and adrenal problems.
 Give as directed.
-Common side effects include swelling, sensitivity, redness, and warmth at the injection site.
-Do not use in pets that are allergic to it.
+Side effects in ferrets may include pain at the injection site, breathing difficulties, and sleepiness.
+Do not use in pets that are allergic to it or other gonadotropin-releasing hormones, and do not use in pregnant or nursing pets.
 If a negative reaction occurs, please call the veterinary office.

 • Probiotics are given by mouth and are used over the counter to treat gastrointestinal upset.
 Give as directed by your veterinarian.
 Side effects are rare but may include gas or mild discomfort.
 Do not use in pets that are very sick and immunocompromised, or in pets that are allergic to it.
 If a negative reaction occurs, please call your veterinary office.